-For these students, grant awards will be tiered based on the student’s EFC.
-Students will receive an email with the link to the Federal Emergency Grant Certification Form that must be completed.
+For these students, grant awards were tiered based on the student’s EFC.
+Students received an email with the link to the Federal Emergency Aid Certification Form that had to be completed.

-- UF enrolled students who have submitted a FAFSA and have an EFC greater than $7,500 a year, or
+- UF enrolled students who have not submitted a FAFSA,

 Frequently Asked Questions (FAQs)